Vintage Apple Pie, and Nebraskan Fleur de Lys

 Or, better yet, can we skip it?
 I’m trying to cut down on shame and guilt these days, as we all should.
 And as my boy Hank says, I’m addicted to Instagram.
 I pretty much post daily at @amyrosethielen, so for more regular glimpses into my kitchen, please follow me there.

 I waste so much time cooking.
-My blog might suffer, but my Grandma Dion would be glad to know I’m not just sitting around on my duff.
+My Grandma Dion would be glad to know I’m not just sitting around on my duff.
 No, I’m canning, cooking, baking, picking stuff from the garden, scrubbing it, freezing vegetables and sauces, processing my meat chickens, bleaching down all my door handles . . . my homesteader chores are real.

 And I’m a perfectionist.
 Every recipe I post is tested as carefully for this space as it is for print publication.
 Like all of you, I’m a home cook, too; the last thing I want to do is waste your time with a recipe that could have used one more run.

 So here’s a single photo, a mood, and a recipe.
-I want to start throwing out my kitchen exploits and tested recipes in a quicker, more digestible way.
-And I made a lot of pies this summer.
+I made a lot of pies this summer.
 (And recorded thoughts about pie-making on Minnesota Public Radio, if you want to listen to me dispel some popular myths in pie-making.)

 VINTAGE APPLE PIE